 It may take longer for customers to receive their purchases, but ground-based shipping leaves a smaller carbon footprint compared to next-day or air-based shipping methods.
-If possible, refrain from next-day, air-based delivery, and opt for ground-based shipping as much as possible.
+So when possible, opt for ground-based shipping.

-This will require planning, including identifying where your customers are primarily based in and working with warehouses and fulfilment centres in those areas to help deliver purchases.
-But it’s also one of the most impactful ways to make your shipping more sustainable, as air-based trips are one of the biggest sources of carbon emissions.
+This will require planning, including identifying where your shoppers are primarily based and working with a 3PL with warehouses and fulfilment centers in those areas to help deliver purchases.
+This is also one of the most impactful ways to make your shipping more sustainable, as air-based trips are one of the biggest sources of carbon emissions.